jack0623/Pokedex/README.md

-# todo-list
+# Pokedex
-Persistent todo list
+Gotta Watch them all!